Constrained Routing Between Non-Visible Vertices: Conclusions

 \section{Conclusions}

 In this paper we presented two routing algorithms.
-The first one works in the natural visibility graph but its competitiveness is not bounded by any function of $n$.
-The second algorithm is $O(n)$-competitive (which is worst-case optimal), but it requires a triangulated subgraph of $\Vis(S,P)$.
-This naturally leads to the following open problem: can one locally compute a triangulation of $\Vis(S,P)$?
+The first one works in the visibility graph but its competitiveness is not bounded by any function of $n$ (the number of vertices).
+The second algorithm is $O(n)$-competitive (which is worst-case optimal due to the lower bound shown in Section~\ref{sec:lowerbound}), but it requires a triangulated subgraph of $\Vis(S,P)$.
+This leads to the following open problem: can one locally compute a triangulation of $\Vis(S,P)$?
 It is known that the constrained Delaunay triangulation cannot be computed locally (since it contains non-local information such as convex hull edges) and the constrained half-$\Theta_6$-graph is not necessarily a triangulation.
-Thus, we need to consider a different triangulation.\\
+Thus, finding a subgraph that can be computed locally from the visibility graph is a natural open problem. \\

 \textbf{Acknowledgements}

 We thank Luis Barba, Sangsub Kim, and Maria Saumell for fruitful discussions.